wout/packlink.cr/README.md

   shipments:              [shipment]
 })

-# If everything went will, you will receive an order summary:
+# If everything went well, you will receive an order summary:

 order.order_reference             # => "DE00019732CF"
 order.total_amount                # => 4.9